fbaumdicker/goldfinder/README.md

 <h1 align="center"> Goldfinder </h1>

-<h3 align="center">A tool for identifying significant gene co-occurrances in
+<h3 align="center">A tool for identifying significant gene co-occurrences in
 microbial strains while accounting for their phylogenetic relationship</h3>